brewed with CRAFT MALt from local farms. Always.

 We make our beer with craft malt.
 Wheatland Spring is also Virginia’s first certified Craft Maltsters Guild brewery.

-What is Craft malt?
+First UP: What is Craft malt?

 Next to water, malted grain is the single biggest ingredient in beer.
 Often demoted to a supporting role for large hop additions and hidden underneath a heap of other things, malt in craft beer has been quietly and humbly working behind the scenes for years.
 For a long time, small breweries approached malted grain like macro breweries, mostly because that’s all that was available: brew with the same commodity malt used across the country from grain that’s grown on a massive scale in a few, increasingly concentrated areas.
 Different farms, different harvests, different batches of malt blended together to hit numbers on a spec sheet in the pursuit of efficiency, uniformity, and optimization.
 This might make sense for global conglomerates, but they’re traits that seem out of line with craft products from a particular place, time, and community — in other words, truly local craft beer.